 Head out further from the city center and most cheesesteak joints toss their sliced meat with a mixture of onions and melted American cheese.
 The result is creamy, beefy bliss that sort of melts onto your tastebuds like a cozy blanket on a cold winter day.
 You can’t get that with “wiz”.
 You just can’t.

-So, making an authentic Philly Cheesesteak sandwich at home is pretty simple with just a handful of readily available ingredients like sliced ribeye, Deli American and chopped onions.
+So, making an authentic Philly Cheesesteak sandwich at home is pretty simple with just a handful of readily available ingredients like sliced ribeye, American Cheese and chopped onions.
 That’s it.
 And a roll, of course, how non-intimidating is that?!?

 First, let’s back up a bit….

-What is a Philly Cheesesteak Sandwich?
+What is a Philly Cheesesteak?

 The Philadelphia Cheesesteak (as it’s formally known), is a steak sandwich served in a long, crusty sub or hoagie roll and is popular in the city of Philadelphia, Pennsylvania.
 The steak is usually made of ribeye beef and is topped or tossed with cheese and onions.